Jury selection is set for Feb. 13.

-According to a partial transcript filed in federal court of the airport interview, neither FBI Special Agent Richard Smith nor FBI Supervisory Special Agent Heather Young told Zhang that he had been arrested and that he had been indicted forty-five days earlier by a federal grand jury on thirty-two criminal counts alleging conspiracy, economic espionage and theft of trade secrets.
+According to a partial transcript of the airport interview filed in federal court, neither FBI Special Agent Richard Smith nor FBI Supervisory Special Agent Heather Young told Zhang that he had been arrested and that he had been indicted forty-five days earlier by a federal grand jury on thirty criminal counts alleging conspiracy, economic espionage and theft of trade secrets.
 Nor did they tell Zhang that he faced the threat of years of imprisonment and hundreds of thousands of dollars in fines.
 Instead, Smith informed Zhang that Zhang could use a nearby restroom if needed: “We can walk over there and get that done;” and that there were snacks and drinks if he were hungry.

 Smith then told Zhang that he wanted to be “upfront” with him and that he wanted to offer him a chance “to work together as a team and move forward,” or that Zhang could “take a different path.”

 Agent Young responded that they needed to ask first about any medical conditions.
 Then she and Agent Smith asked an additional dozen or so questions about Zhang’s current home address and any U.S. assets.